AdobeDocs/adobeio-events/sdk/webhooks.md

 ## Get Webhook Registration Details

-You can get the registration details for an registration by providing a specific registration ID.
+You can get the registration details for a registration by providing a specific registration ID.

 #### Method